jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 <img src="/assets/capsule/al2.png" style="border:none;width:90%">
 </div>

-The following is the code listing of the m-step method.
-The comment traces the shape of the Tensors under the following conditions: a batch size of 24, 32 input capsules and output capsules, 3x3 kernels, 4x4=16 pose matrix and an output spatial dimension of 6x6.

 m_step computes the mean and the variance of the parent capsules.
 Means and variances have the shape of (24, 6, 6, 1, 32, 16) and (24, 6, 6, 1, 32, 1) respectively in ConvCaps1.

+The following is the code listing of the m-step method.
 ```python
 def m_step(rr, votes, i_activations, beta_v, beta_a, inverse_temperature):
   """The M-Step in EM Routing from input capsules i to output capsule j.